 Recommended AquaKing Product for Control of Algae -

-AquaKing Green is recommended for treatment of all types of algae and AquaKing SeaBlue our best-selling dual action maintenance algaecide and floculant that will prevent algae and clarify pool water.
+EcoGene DQ80 is recommended for treatment of all types of algae and AquaKing SeaBlue our best-selling dual action maintenance algaecide and flocculant or EcoGene DQ50 to prevent algae and clarify pool water – all in one.